stonepros/stone/doc/install/manual-freebsd-deployment.rst

 	ssh node1

 #.
-Ensure you have a directory for the Ceph configuration file.
+Ensure you have a directory for the Stone configuration file.
 By default,
-   Ceph uses ``/etc/ceph``.
+   Stone uses ``/etc/ceph``.
 When you install ``ceph``, the installer will create the ``/etc/ceph`` directory automatically. ::

 	ls /etc/ceph

 #.
-Create a Ceph configuration file.
-By default, Ceph uses
+Create a Stone configuration file.
+By default, Stone uses
    ``ceph.conf``, where ``ceph`` reflects the cluster name. ::

 	sudo vim /etc/ceph/ceph.conf